Terms and Conditions

 Buyer’s Premium – Personal Property

-A 13% buyer’s premium is collected on every lot purchased on the K-BID.com website; buyer’s premium is capped at $3,250 for individual lots.
+For lots with a hammer price $5,000.00 and over, the Buyer's Premium is 10% which is retained by K-BID and distributed at its discretion.
+For any lot posted after March 4, 2018 the Buyer's Premium is capped at a max of $1,000.00 (per item).
 The sales price of a lot is equal to the winning bid + the buyer’s premium.
 The buyer’s premium is subject to sales taxes.

 Buyer’s Premium – Real Estate